awsdocs/aws-codebuild-user-guide/doc_source/sample-source-version.md

     +  A pull request \(for example, `refs/pull/1/head^{full-commit-SHA}`\)\.

 **Note**
- You can specify the version of a pull request source only if your repository is GitHub or GitHub Enterprise\.
+ You can specify the version of a pull request source only if your repository is GitHub or GitHub Enterprise Server\.

  If you use a reference and a commit ID to specify a version, the `DOWNLOAD_SOURCE` phase of your build is faster than if you provide the version only\.
 This is because when you add a reference, CodeBuild does not need to download the entire repository to find the commit\.
 + You can specify a source version with only a commit ID, such as `12345678901234567890123467890123456789`\.
 If you do this, CodeBuild must download the entire repository to find the version\.